DUI in Richmond City: What the Court Data Shows

 Richmond City, Virginia's capital, processes DUI/DWI cases through an urban court system with distinct patterns.
-This page examines what two years of public court records reveal about how DUI cases are resolved in Richmond City courts.
+This page examines what a full year of public court records reveal about how DUI cases are resolved in Richmond City courts.

 What These Patterns Mean